 Thus begins the "orphan epistle" since we do not know the author.
+Everyone has an opinion and a guess.
 Epistles usually start with the author's name.
 In a sense, "God" wrote Hebrews, since His name is at the head of the epistle!
+It is not necessary to know who wrote any of the Biblical books as an anonymous works has as much inspiration and authority as does a book where the author is known.
+We simply cannot be dogmatic regarding authorship.

 "This is the most sonorous piece of Greek in the whole New Testament.
 It is a passage that any classical Greek orator would have been proud to write.
 The writer of Hebrews has brought to it every artifice of word and rhythm that the beautiful and flexible Greek language could provide...There is something of interest even here.
 The man who wrote this letter must have been trained in Greek oratory.
 When he became a Christian, he did not throw his training away.
-He used the talent he had in the service of Jesus Christ (William Barclay, The Daily Study Bible)."
+He used the talent he had in the service of Jesus Christ."28

 "Counting the book or Revelation, there are 22 epistles in the New Testament.
 We can express them in the formula 9+4+9.
 There are 9 letters addressed to Christian churches, four letters addressed to individuals and nine letters addressed to Jewish Christians.
 Comparing the two major groups of nine we note that each group begins with a major theological treatise in which the Old Testament is interpreted in the light of Christ and Calvary.
 Romans introduces the first nine epistles.
 It discusses the relationship of the gospel to Israel's moral law.
 Great appeal is made to the Old Testament prophetic ministry.
 Hebrews introduces the last nine epistles.
 Hebrews discusses the relationship of the gospel to Israel's ritual law.
-Great appeal is made to the Old Testament prophetic ministry (John Phillips, Exploring Hebrews, page 19)."
+Great appeal is made to the Old Testament prophetic ministry."29